gravitl/netmaker-docs/nmctl.rst

   | limp-chicken |test_net | 10.11.13.2   |              | true    | 2022-11-23 18:28:57 +0530 IST |
   +--------------+---------+--------------+--------------+---------+-------------------------------+

-The wireguard config of an external client can also be fetched with the `network name` and `external client id`.
+The wireguard config of an Remote Access Client can also be fetched with the `network name` and `client id`.

 .. code-block::